 2. Submission of Documentation

-Students requesting support services and/or reasonable accommodations from Washington & Jefferson College are required to submit a Disability Self-Disclosure form and supporting disability documentation to Ms. Gunther.
+Students requesting support services and/or reasonable accommodations from Washington & Jefferson College are required to submit a Disability Self-Disclosure form and supporting disability documentation to Dean Sherman.
 Students should keep copies of this documentation for their own records.

 Supporting documentation is required to verify eligibility under the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and W&J policies.
 The student is responsible for obtaining necessary documentation.
 A school plan, such as an Individualized Education Plan (IEP) or a 504 Plan, is not sufficient documentation.